For Kids, Two Languages Can Be as Easy as One

 THURSDAY, July 9 (HealthDay News) – European researchers are contesting the assumption that bilingual toddlers have more trouble learning language skills than children who know just one language.

 “While the remarkable performance of children acquiring one language is impressive, many children acquire more than one language simultaneously,” said study author Agnes Melinda Kovacs, a research fellow at the International School for Advanced Studies, in Trieste, Italy.
-“As bilingual children presumably have to learn roughly twice as much as their monolingual peers [because they learn two languages instead of one], one would expect their to be somewhat delayed.
-However, bilinguals pass the at the same ages as their monolingual peers.”
+“As bilingual children presumably have to learn roughly twice as much as their monolingual peers [because they learn two languages instead of one], one would expect their language acquisition to be somewhat delayed.
+However, bilinguals pass the language development milestones at the same ages as their monolingual peers.”

 The finding, which appears online July 9 in Science, came from a test of the responses to verbal and visual cues from 64 babies who were 12 months old.
 They came from monolingual and bilingual families, although the study did not specify which languages the families spoke.